Rock Island Southern Railway: Northern Division

 The better known of the two RIS divisions was the line from Monmouth north to Rock Island, which took several years to build and was completed in late 1910.
 Unlike the line to Galesburg, this division was built to mainline railroad standards.
 The long cuts, fills and high trestles that the line used to traverse the hilly Mississippi Valley country south of Rock Island were notable features of this division.
-Freight was hauled by steam locomotives but the line was also electrified using a single-phase high voltage AC system which was unusual among interurban lines.
+Freight was hauled by steam locomotives but the line was also electrified using a single-phase 6,600 volt AC system which was unusual among interurban lines.
 Large interurban cars bought secondhand from the Washington Baltimore and Annapolis were used.
 The line leased Chicago, Rock Island and Pacific tracks from downtown Rock Island to Southern Junction and from Milan to Sherrard; in addition to the main line there were branches to Aledo and Alexis.
 With the abandonment of passenger service in 1926 the northern division was de-electrified, but freight service continued.
 In 1929 a trestle near Burgess burned, breaking the line in two, and over the following two decades the line gradually shrank back towards Rock Island as trestles rotted away and collapsed.
 This slow death culminated in the last run of a RIS steam engine in Rock Island in February 1952.